While I was walking from Sarıyer to Büyükdere, I took these photos on December 26, 2021. Sarıyer and the Bosphorus at a winter evening.

 Sarıyer

-Sarıyer (means literally the “yellow land” in English) is the northernmost district of Istanbul, Turkey, on the European side of the city.
+Sarıyer (literally the “yellow land” in English) is the northernmost district of Istanbul, Turkey, on the European side of the city.
 The Sarıyer district is a huge area consisting of the villages on the European side of the Bosphorus from Rumelifeneri (Rumeli Lighthouse), down through Tarabya, Yeniköy, İstinye, Emirgan to Rumelihisarı.
 It has a population of approximately 260,000 (as of 2021).

 The origins of Sarıyer name